lorencarvalho/pizza/README.md

 # step by step

-preheat oven as hot as it will go with a pizza stone inside
+preheat oven as hot as it will go with a pizza steel inside

-using your fingertips gently press a circle around the dough leaving 1/2" of the edge untouched (for the crust)
+using your fingertips gently press a circle into the dough leaving 1" of the edge untouched (for the crust)

-stretch the dough into a 12" circle, avoid touching the edge too much
+stretch the dough (using your knuckles) into a 12" circle, avoid touching the edge too much

 put some flour and/or cornmeal onto a pizza peel and lay the dough on it